AndrewJBateman/angular-material-nav/README.md

 ## Code Examples

-* `navigation.component.ts` nav component showing use of observable isHandset that is set true of false and controls if sidebar menu open or closed
+* `navigation.component.ts` nav component showing use of observable isHandset that is set true or false and controls if sidebar menu open or closed

 ```typescript
 export class NavigationComponent {